tristanpenman/ruby-type-checking/README.md

 ## Part 2

 The code for part 2 can be found in [part-2.rb](part-2.rb).
-This code addresses some of the limitations of the type-checking implementation in part 1, while also making it more robust.
+This code addresses some of the limitations of the type checker implemented in part 1, while also making it more robust.

 This code can be run from the command line with no arguments:

     ruby part-2.rb

+There are quite a few examples in part 2.
+The beginning of the output should look like this:

+    Example 1a:
+    [:req, :a]
+    [:opt, :b]
+    [:rest, :c]
+    [:keyreq, :d]
+    [:key, :e]
+    [:keyrest, :f]

+    Example 1b:
+    [:req, :a]
+    [:opt, :b]
+    [:rest, :c]
+    [:keyreq, :d]
+    [:key, :e]
+    [:keyrest, :f]

+    Example 2a:
+    ["a", 1]
+    ["b", 2]
+    ["c", [3, 4]]
+    ["d", 5]
+    ["e", 6]
+    ["f", {:f=>7, :g=>8}]

+    ...
+SNIP! ...

 ## Breaking Sorbet

-While experimenting with my own Ruby Type Checking implementation, I found that there were some fundamental limitations on how runtime type checking can be implemented in Ruby.
+While experimenting with my own type checker, I found that there were some fundamental limitations on how runtime type checking can be performed in Ruby.
+Specifically, it's not possible to verify the types of default arguments, when those parameters are omitted.

 These cases have been tested against Sorbet in [breaking-sorbet.rb](breaking-sorbet.rb).
+You'll need to install the `sorbet-runtime` gem to run this code.

 ## License